laurent-martin/aspera-api-examples/README.md

 See [Running sample programs](#running-sample-programs).

-On the first execution of `make`: the Transfer SDK will be automatically downloaded.
+On the first execution of `make`: the Transfer Daemon SDK will be automatically downloaded.

 To download the SDK only, execute: `make sdk`.